CiscoDevNet/devnet-writing-guidelines/labs/README.md

 * Why is this set of learning labs useful?
 * How do I get started?

-Let readers know that they can get more help by putting in this sentence:
 If you need more help, you can reach out to DevNet through one of our [support options](https://developer.cisco.com/site/devnet/support/).